 5th – $2,000

-20% goes to the school, 70% to US-based charity of the team’s choice, 10% goes to the team members directly (one check).
+Team from schools outside of the US 20% goes to the school, 70% goes to a US-based nonprofit of the team’s choice, 10% goes to the team members.

-80% goes to a US-based charity of the team’s choice, 20% goes to the team members directly (one check).
+Team unaffiliated with a school 80% goes to a US-based nonprofit of the team’s choice, 20% goes to the team members directly.

 Schedule

-June 11th, 2025 – winners announcement
+May 10th 2025 – winners announced

 • 4″ x 6″